 Charge: The Technology Planning Committee is charged with developing and overseeing a comprehensive technology plan for the college.
 The Technology Planning Committee meets quarterly.
-Membership: One Dean each from Instruction and Student Services; Director, Facilities, Maintenance and Operations; Director, Technology Services; Coordinator, Tutoring Center; Department Network Specialist; Web Developer; one faculty representative; one Classified Senate representative; one CSEA representative; one Student Senate appointee; one representative each from District Computing Services and the Educational Technology Committee.
+Membership: One Dean each from Instruction and Student Services; Director, Facilities, Maintenance and Operations; Director, Research and Planning; Director, Technology Services; Coordinator, Learning Center; Department Network Specialist; Web Developer; one Academic Senate representative; one Classified Senate representative; one CSEA representative; one Student Senate representative; one representative each from District Computing Services and the Educational Technology Committee.